 Spin in a salad spinner or pat dry with a clean towel.
 This step is key if you want to store it without it turning soggy.

 Fold the leaf in half lengthwise and strip the stem away with your hand or cut it with a knife.
-Compost the stems or save for veggie broth or pesto.
+Save the stems for veggie broth, pesto, or smoothies.

-Add a tiny drizzle of olive oil and a pinch of salt.
-Massage with clean hands for 1–2 minutes, until it softens and darkens in color.
+If eating raw, add a tiny drizzle of olive oil and a pinch of salt.
+Massage with clean hands for 1 to 2 minutes, until it softens and darkens in color.

 Notes

-Once it’s clean and chopped, make sure it’s super dry.
+Prepped kale: make sure it's completely dry.
 Store in an airtight container lined with paper towels or a clean cloth.
-Best used within 3–5 days.💡 Notes
+Best used within 3 to 5 days.